Frequently Asked Questions

 The Foundation supports work that is charitable, educational, and for scientific purposes, regardless of the tax status of the grantee.

 Can grants be made to a fiscal sponsor?

-Yes, the Foundation permits organizations to use fiscal sponsors.
+Yes, the Foundation permits organizations to use fiscal sponsors if the proposal includes:

 What is the Foundation’s review process?

 Proposals are reviewed by Foundation staff, consultants, and on occasion Board members.
 In addition, staff will often contact other individuals for comments on review of a pending proposal.
 This may include individuals in the community or the relevant field, other funders, or other Foundation grantees.
 If you prefer that we not do so, please let us know.